60 Second Lemon Law Assessment™

 Each time you bring your vehicle to an authorized dealer for the same problem and it is not resolved, that counts as one repair attempt.
 Here is what you should know:

-The 30-day rule counts cumulative business days your vehicle was at the dealership for repairs.
+The 30-day rule counts cumulative days your vehicle was at the dealership for repairs.
 This does not need to be 30 consecutive days.
 If your vehicle was in the shop for 10 days for a transmission issue, then 12 days for an electrical problem, then 8 more days for additional repairs, those 30 total days could trigger the presumption.

 Many consumers make the mistake of continuing to go back to the dealer without ever formally notifying the manufacturer.
 This can delay your claim.
 An experienced Michigan lemon law attorney can handle this notice process correctly the first time.